ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 Whereas a confidence interval focuses on parameters that characterize a population as a whole, a *prediction interval* provides a range of values for a single predicted target value.
-For example, consider the problem of predicting peopleâ€™s heights.
+For example, consider the problem of predicting people's heights.
 Given a sample of 10,000 people from the population, we might conclude that the mean (average) height is 5 feet, 7 inches.
 We might also calculate a 95 percent confidence interval for this mean, ranging from 5 feet, 6 inches to 5